jamest1903/museumXTD/Notes/Authenticité et numérique (Evards et Krebs, 2017).md

 ---
 title: MuseumXTD
 layout: layouts/post.njk
-date: 2022-07-20
-tags: #liens #mediation #contenunumerique #rapport
+tags: liens mediation contenunumerique rapport
 ---

 [Evrard, Y., & Krebs, A. (2017).
 The authenticity of the museum experience in the digital age: the case of the Louvre.
 Journal of Cultural Economics.](https://www.researchgate.net/publication/320133421_The_authenticity_of_the_museum_experience_in_the_digital_age_the_case_of_the_Louvre/link/5f71d7a892851c14bc9b1684/download)